 Fading in and out of consciousness, I knew I was in trouble, but I couldn’t move, talk, or even crawl.
 I do remember praying.
 I’m not sure what I was praying, but there is no doubt that God wrapped me in His Grace that night.
 I should have died, but He had different plans.

 It would be great to tell you that I learned my lesson, but, no, I didn’t.
-While breaking Bobby’s record with a fifteen minute chug-a-lug cured me from ever drinking Gin again, I went on to drinking Scotch, smoking pot, taking speed, downers, cocaine, and whatever street drug was popular.
-One night, filling my body with way too much of all the above, put me back on the ground praying for help.
-Once again, by God’s Grace, He brought me back from an overdose that should have killed me.
+While breaking Bobby’s record with a fifteen minute chug-a-lug cured me from ever drinking Gin again, I went on to drinking Scotch, smoking pot, and choosing partying over school.
+My life was consumed in self-pity, looking for answers in my ability and my understanding.

-While becoming more cautious in my use of alcohol and drugs, my life has been filled with pushing the envelope and courting death; car crashes, broken necks, heart failure and emergency brain surgery all took me to the brink of the end of my life here on earth.
+While becoming more cautious in my use of alcohol, my life was filled with pushing the envelope and courting death; car crashes, broken necks, heart failure and emergency brain surgery all took me to the brink of the end of my life here on earth.
 Every time, God answered my prayers with His grace.

-In my fifties, I wasn’t drinking or doing drugs, but I had found another way to kill myself: Food!
+In my fifties, I wasn’t drinking or smoking pot, but I had found another way to kill myself: Food!
 On my fifty-first birthday I weighed 420 pounds and had just got out of week’s stay in the hospital where doctors told me multiple times a day, if I didn’t get the weight off, I would die soon.